jacazek/rocm-build/Readme.md

 ### MIOpen

-Need to remove device_mha_operations from CMakeLists.txt and src/CMakeLists.txt. (also moved linker flags up to same location as find pkg)
+moved linker flags up to same location as find pkg

-Apparently MHA operations are unsupported on gfx908.
-Not sure what is MHA and why it is unsupported.
+### composable kernel

+When building composable kernel, need to set GPU_TARGET to desired architecture to build.

+Unfortunately cannot specify gfx1100 and gfx908 in GPU_ARCHS list at this time.
+Will need to track down why specifying both prevents build from working despite docs saying that is how you specify multiple unrelated architectures.

 ## Post container build